RadimYassin/smart-academy-org/servers/User-Management/README.md

 ## 🚀 Quick Start (Docker)

-The easiest way to run the application is using Docker Compose, which sets up both the application and the PostgreSQL database.
+The eas iest way to run the application is using Docker Compose, which sets up both the application and the PostgreSQL database.

 ### Prerequisites
 - Docker and Docker Compose installed.